 DATE: TERM:

-Studen t: tudant'a signatura PID
+Student: tudant's signature

+Change of tudent's signature PID

-e of program status, from the Ph.D. program to the: tudent's signature □ Plan A (Thesis) M □ Plan B (Coursewo - Chemistry
+ogram status, from the Ph.D. program to the: □ Plan A (Thesis) N □ Plan B (Coursew - -

-leason for Change:
+hange:

-Changii ng degree programs must be approved by your Ph.D.
-G Guidance Committee:
+Changing de gree programs must be approved by your Ph.D.
+G Guidance Committee :

-Ā dvisor Signature and date
+Advisor Signature and date

-S econd Reader Signature and Date
+Second Reader Signature and Date

 Signature and Date

 Signature and Date

-ist all a of the courses that you have taken, the term in which Signature and Date
+ist all of the courses that you have taken, the term in which Signature and Date

-ere taken, and all of the courses you intend to take.
+ken, and all of the courses you intend to take.
 COURSE # TERM # CREDITS

-t credit ts required for an M.S. degree: 30
+credits req uired for an M.S. degree: 30

-Plan A: Minimum # of research credits required: 8 Maximum # of research credits allowed: 15 CEM 899 credits must be used instead of CEM 999.
-CEM 999 credits can be converted to CEM 899.
+Max CEM mum # of research credits required: 8 imum # of research credits allowed: 15 1 899 credits must be used instead of CEM 999.
+1 999 credits can be converted to CEM 899.

-Plan B: Research credits aren't needed, but CEM 890 can be used.
+Plan B: Rese earch credits aren't needed, but CEM 890 can be d.
 Your Advisor must submit a grade for this.

-Be sure to list research credits as CEM 899 or CEM 890.
+t research credits as CEM 899 or CEM 890.

-CEM 99 99 credits cannot be converted to CEM 890 credits.
+dits cannot be converted to CEM 890 credits.

-indicate the # of CEM 999 credits to verted to CEM 899 credits:
+te the # of CEM 999 credits to

+to CEM 899 credits:

-al of the proposed M.S. program as listed here by the ers of the M.S.
-Guidance Committee:
+approval of the proposed M.S. program as listed here by the

-Total: 30
+nembers of the M.S.
+Guidance Committee: Total: 30

-Ā dvisor Signature and date
+Advisor , Signature and date

 Signature and Date

 Signature and Date

 Signature and Date

-Associate Chair for the Graduat - Due Date